deweylab/detonate/rsem-eval/README.md

 Please note that the RNA-Seq data set used to build the assembly should be exactly the same as the RNA-Seq data set for evaluating this assembly.
-In addition, currently RSEM-EVAL only supports single-end, fixed-length RNA-Seq reads.
+RSEM-EVAL supports both single-end and paired-end reads.

 ### II.
 Estimate Transcript Length Distribution Parameters